eclipse-volttron/eclipse-volttron.github.io/content/ARCHIVES/Quotes.md

 research.
 Although EPRI’s current use cases (energy storage system controls) are not technically within Volttron’s  smart building automation scope, the tool has proven more than capable in these contexts <b>"</b>
 &mdash;&nbsp; <b>Joe Thompson, Technical Leader, Electric Power Research Institute</b>

-&nbsp;&nbsp; <b>"</b>The open source component of VOLTTRON™ is revolutionary; it gives many residential and small commercial buildings a chance to be smart, while allowing all of us to contribute to the technology.<b>"</b>
+&nbsp;&nbsp; <b>"</b>The open source component of Eclipse VOLTTRON is revolutionary; it gives many residential and small commercial buildings a chance to be smart, while allowing all of us to contribute to the technology.<b>"</b>
 &mdash;&nbsp; <b>Da-Wei Huang City University of New York</b>

-&nbsp;&nbsp;  <b>"</b>Instead of using a commercial occupancy sensor, we built a driver in VOLTTRON™ to connect a $2 motion sensor.
-We estimate our low-cost VOLTTRON™ solution can save 20% on energy and make building occupants much more comfortable.<b>"</b>
+&nbsp;&nbsp;  <b>"</b>Instead of using a commercial occupancy sensor, we built a driver in Eclipse VOLTTRON to connect a $2 motion sensor.
+We estimate our low-cost Eclipse VOLTTRON solution can save 20% on energy and make building occupants much more comfortable.<b>"</b>
 &mdash;&nbsp; <b>Lourdes Gutierrez Rochester Institute of Technology</b>

-&nbsp;&nbsp;  <b>"</b>Instead of using a commercial occupancy sensor, we built a driver in VOLTTRON™ to connect a $2 motion sensor.
-We estimate our low-cost VOLTTRON™ solution can save 20% on energy and make building occupants much more comfortable.<b>"</b>
+&nbsp;&nbsp;  <b>"</b>Instead of using a commercial occupancy sensor, we built a driver in Eclipse VOLTTRON to connect a $2 motion sensor.
+We estimate our low-cost Eclipse VOLTTRON solution can save 20% on energy and make building occupants much more comfortable.<b>"</b>
 &mdash;&nbsp; <b>Lourdes Gutierrez Rochester Institute of Technology</b>

-&nbsp;&nbsp;  <b>"</b>We're working to deploy VOLTTRON™ in a big way in buildings, where it will collect and send building automation system data to the cloud for further analysis in order to optimize building system operations. <b>"</b>
+&nbsp;&nbsp;  <b>"</b>We're working to deploy Eclipse VOLTTRON in a big way in buildings, where it will collect and send building automation system data to the cloud for further analysis in order to optimize building system operations. <b>"</b>
 &mdash;&nbsp; <b>Terry Herr, President Intellimation</b>

-&nbsp;&nbsp;  <b>"</b>We think VOLTTRON™ can play a large role as a middleware platform for enabling smart-energy-analytics. <b>"</b>
+&nbsp;&nbsp;  <b>"</b>We think Eclipse VOLTTRON can play a large role as a middleware platform for enabling smart-energy-analytics. <b>"</b>
 &mdash;&nbsp; <b>Terry Herr, President Intellimation</b>

-&nbsp;&nbsp;  <b>"</b>VOLTTRON™ is an elegant and robust system for developing lightweight, deployable solutions for the Building Energy field..<b>"</b>
+&nbsp;&nbsp;  <b>"</b>Eclipse VOLTTRON is an elegant and robust system for developing lightweight, deployable solutions for the Building Energy field..<b>"</b>
 &mdash;&nbsp; <b>Tyrone Kirk Shillingford City University of New</b>